equivalentideas/home/_includes/independent-archive-principles.md

 <!-- Copyright license stuff -->

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#"><em><cite property="dct:title"><a href="http://equivalentideas.com/journal/approaching-principles-for-independent-archives/#principles" title="Principles for Independent Archives">Principles for Independent Archives</a></cite> is licensed under a <a rel="license" href="http://creativecommons.org/publicdomain/zero/1.0/" title="See the license">CC0 1.0 Universal, Public Domain Dedication</a>.
 To the extent possible under law, <a rel="dct:publisher"
 href="http://equivalentideas.com"><span property="dct:title">Luke Bacon</span></a> has waived all copyright and related or neighboring rights to <cite property="dct:title"><a href="http://equivalentideas.com/journal/approaching-principles-for-independent-archives/#principles" title="Principles for Independent Archives">Principles for Independent Archives</a></cite>.
-If you make a contribution in the <a href="http://equivalentideas.com/journal/approaching-principles-for-independent-archives/#disqus_thread" title="Comment section for Principles for Independent Archives at equivalentideas.com">comments system</a> or make <a href="https://github.com/equivalentideas/independent-archive-principles/blob/master/independent-archive-principles.md" title="GitHub repository for Principles for Independent Archives.">edits through GitHub</a> and they are added or used in the original text your contribution will also fall under this license to make it as reuseable to others as possible.</em></p>
+If you make a contribution in the <a href="http://equivalentideas.com/journal/approaching-principles-for-independent-archives/#disqus_thread" title="Comment section for Principles for Independent Archives at equivalentideas.com">comments system</a> or make <a href="https://github.com/equivalentideas/independent-archive-principles/blob/master/independent-archive-principles.md" title="GitHub repository for Principles for Independent Archives.">edits through GitHub</a> and they are added or used in the original text your contribution will also fall under this license to make it as reusable to others as possible.</em></p>

 <!-- end Copyright license stuff -->